It’s hard to stop overthinking in a relationship because humans are busy thinkers. It’s been shown that people have on

-You’ll stop overthinking as you heal your life.
+You’ll overthink less as you heal your life.

 Plus, you’ll find your current relationship easier to manage because you’re not constantly waiting for something bad to happen.

 Letting go of this heavy energy from the past will lead to a healthy relationship, much more positive thinking, you’ll be able to talk openly without the fear of losing something or someone.
 Here’s a great book that talks about attachment styles: Attached: The New Science of Adult Attachment and How it Can Help you Find and Keep Love.

 The past stays with us until we heal it.

 This instruction is an extremely powerful act of self love.

 To be clear, as you’re honoring the emotion directly, let go of any thoughts or stories around it.
 You’re simply BEING PRESENT WITH THE EMOTION.

 Overthinking stems from the ego.
 The ego is the part of us that’s trying to protect itself, defend itself, and prove to the world that we’re OK.